smastrom/vue-use-fixed-header/README.md

 }
 ```

-It will just work.
+It will just work as expected.

 ### Advanced scenarios

-Let's say your header in some pages is not supposed to be fixed/sticky and you're using some reactive logic to change its styles.
+Let's suppose your header in some pages is not fixed/sticky and you're using some reactive logic to style the `position` property.

 You can pass a reactive source to the `watch` property of `useFixedHeader` to perform a check everytime the value changes: